Dr Lars Berger

 I am convenor and sole contributor to my year three module “The Politics of Islamism”.
 This module offers a broad overview of Muslim political thinking since the mid-19th century in general and various streams of Islamist thinking and activism since the early 20th century in particular.
 Our discussion of Islamist viewpoints on political violence, democratic participation, and women’s rights helps us better understand the role of these movements in the so-called Arab Spring and its aftermath.

 At postgraduate level, I convene and teach revised and newly introduced modules on terrorism and counterterrorism.
+In these modules, we examine the development of terrorist movements and ideologies across time and political contexts and discuss measures which countries have put in place to counter them.

 I am interested in proposals that seek to examine US counterterrorism and Middle East policies, including their domestic determinants, as well as the domestic and international politics of the Middle East (particularly involving Egypt, Jordan, Saudi Arabia, or Israel) including the role of Islamist movements.